 for things you would never imagine!

-Eucalyptus oil uses include it's use as an essential oil in relaxing massage, a bug repellant, a disinfectant, an air freshener, and as one of the best essential oils to add to lotions for relief of muscle and joint pains.
+Eucalyptus oil uses are most often seen as an essential oil in relaxing massage, a bug repellent, a disinfectant, an air freshener, and as one of the best essential oils to add to lotions for relief of muscle and joint pains.

 Pure eucalyptus oil is steam distilled from the oil in leaves of the eucalyptus tree.

 Because there are different kinds of species of these trees, not